fernandonieuwveldt/tensorflow-gpu-container/README.md

 # Machine Learning Development Container: Python

-This repo consist of a Dockerfile + vscode settings for a Machine Learning Development environment.
+This repo consist of a Dockerfile + vscode settings for a Machine Learning Development environment with tensorflow-gpu.
 This is a modification of the original tensorflow Dockerfile

 On host machine install nvidia toolkit.
 Taken from the https://github.com/NVIDIA/nvidia-docker repo:
 (Assuming you on a Debian based system)